Wednesday, 4 June 2025

 New fuel pump!

-And another year gone by without doing much due to some much other things going on.
+And another year gone by without doing much due to so much other things going on.

 My daily driver a Kappa Coupe was suffering from a failing airco.
 Meaning the past two years I had to refill it at the start of the season when it became warmer.
 So it was leaking, despite a pressure test the leak could not be identified.
 But changes are 90% it's the airco evaporator.
 Unfortunately these are no longer available and I sourced a similar one which required only a small modification to fit.
 I figured to hand this job out to the garage.
 They mentioned the radiator was also slightly leaking so that needed replacement too.
 Again, these are no longer available either.
 But some years ago I had spotted one a bought as a spare.
 So I happily provided them this one.
 Turned out it was the correct one, it was one for a V6 24 valve.
 At the time I only recalled it was advertised as a 2.4 version, which matched my engine.
 So it was advertised incorrectly.
 Sigh!
 Thus I ended up using the one from the Kappa SW.
 The evaporator that came out of this one was toast so that still requires a new or a good used one.